dineshmohan24102004/Software-Testing-Laboratory/EXP5.md

+### EX 5: Write a program in Python language to search a given element is present in the list using Binary search.
+Introspect the causes for its failure and write down the possible reasons for its failure.

 ### AIM:
 Write a program in Python language to search a given element is present in the list using Binary search.
 Introspect the causes for its failure and write down the possible reasons for its failure.